Prostate Cancer Treatment Information

 The renowned Urologic Oncology Program at Moffitt features a multispecialty team that includes board-certified surgeons, radiologists, radiation oncologists, nurses, supportive care specialists and other medical professionals.
 Working together, these diverse experts develop a tailored treatment plan for each patient.
 Moffitt also holds weekly tumor board meetings to assess and monitor complex cases.
 These are just some of the ways in which we provide outstanding cancer care.

-If you would like more information about prostate cancer, you are welcome to talk with a specialist in the Urologic Oncology Program at Moffitt Cancer Center.
+If you have a high PSA level and require further testing, you can be screened for prostate cancer at Moffitt.
+No referral needed.
+Or, if you would like more information about prostate cancer, you are welcome to talk with a specialist in the Urologic Oncology Program at Moffitt Cancer Center.
 To request an appointment, please call 1-888-663-3488 or submit a new patient registration form online.